danionescu0/arduino/README.md

 2. Leonardo will read line by line, and interpret the commands and emulate the keys on the keyboard

-My "hack.py" contains a combination of keys that does the following (for UBUNTU linux):
+The "hack.txt" contains a combination of keys that does the following (for UBUNTU linux):

 a. opens a terminal

 b. opens a python file for creation using vi

 c. writes a python script inside that collects all text files inside of documents home folder and sends them over to a specified gmail address

 d. runs the file in the background

 e. deletes the file

 f. closes the terminal

 This whole thing runs in a few seconds and doesn't leave traces.